top of page

 “All that I have written are not essays

-to win the applause of the moment, but to mark a path for all time.”
+to win the moment's applause but to mark a path for all time.”

 “A Parable is made to purify and illuminate the mortal human heart.”